runzhiwang90/hadoop-ozone/README.md

 Apache Hadoop Ozone
 ===

 Ozone is a scalable, redundant, and distributed object store for Hadoop.
-Apart from scaling to billions of objects of varying sizes, Ozone can function effectively in containerized environments such as Kubernetes and YARN.
+In addition to scaling to billions of objects of varying sizes, Ozone can function effectively in containerized environments such as Kubernetes and YARN.

  * MULTI-PROTOCOL SUPPORT: Ozone supports different protocols like S3 and Hadoop File System APIs.